turboMaCk/Dotfiles/README.md

 >   $ sh ~/Dotfiles/prezto-Prague-Shell/bin/install.sh
 >   ```

-To install dotfiles themselves you can run the script that cerates symlink in home directlory
+To install Dotfiles themselves you can run the script that cerates symlink in home directlory.

 ```shell
 $ sh ~/Dotfiles/bin/dotfiles.sh